Rick-Phoenix/sketch/docs/src/cli_docs.md

 ## `sketch new`

-Generates a new config file with some optional initial values defined via the cli flags
+Generates a new config file with some optional initial values defined via cli flags

 **Usage:** `sketch new [OUTPUT]`

 ###### **Arguments:**

-* `<OUTPUT>` — The output file [default: sketch.yaml]
+* `<OUTPUT>` — The output file.
+Must be an absolute path or a path relative from the cwd [default: sketch.yaml]